-The one lure a tournament angler should never overlook during the warm months is the topwater.
+The topwater is the one lure a tournament angler should never overlook during the warm months.
 There's probably not a faster way to catch a quality limit of bass.
 When bass are on a good topwater bite for you in a tournament, you can count on doing well in the final standings.
 The big plus to topwaters is that they provide the opportunity for adding a big bass to your livewell.
-The other thing I like about topwaters is that a lot of water can be covered with them
+The other thing I like about topwaters is that a lot of water can be covered with them.

 On practice days before the tournament starts, using a topwater will allow you to see strikes without actually catching the fish.
 This can help you determine your game plan come tournament day.
-Unlike a crankbait or similar lure, it's easy to bend or remove hooks from a topwater and still know for sure if you get a strike or not.
+Also, unlike a crankbait or similar lure, it's easy to bend or remove hooks from a topwater and still know for sure if you get a strike.

 |You should never overlook the role of the topwater bait when putting together your tournament game plan.|

-Buzzbaits, Pop R's and other topwaters that are similar I remove the hooks completely, but on lures like a Zara Spook I'll just bend the hook barbs in.
-Removing hooks for this bait can cause the balance to be affected and it won't run correctly.
+Buzzbaits, Pop-R's, and other topwaters that are similar, I remove the hooks completely, but on lures like a Zara Spook, I'll bend the hook barbs in.
+Removing hooks for this bait can cause the balance to be affected, and it won't run correctly.

 A few of the tricks that have worked for me over the years may help you as well.

-On Zara Spooks I always add a split ring to the hooks.
-This cuts down on the leverage the bass has when it jumps and helps to keep the fish from throwing the lure.
+On Zara Spooks, I always add a split ring to the hooks.
+This cuts down on the bass's leverage when it jumps and helps keep the fish from throwing the lure.
 Some of the newer Spooks come with split rings included, but a lot of the older models don't.

-My second favorite topwater is a Pop R. Even though the Spook is my favorite to use, I'll catch twice as many bass over the course of the year on a Pop R. The water you fish doesn't have to be as clear to use this bait effectively.
-The sound of a Pop R will sometimes draw bass to it versus the sight only reaction you will get to a Spook.
+My second favorite topwater is a Pop-R. Even though the Spook is my favorite, I'll catch twice as many bass over the year on a Pop-R. The water you fish doesn't have to be as clear to use this bait effectively.
+Also, the sound of a Pop R will sometimes draw bass to it versus the sight-only reaction you will get to a Spook.

-The first, and foremost, thing about using a Pop R is to use a loop knot.
-If you tie the lure directly to the line, it really cuts down on the action of the bait.
-The new Pop R's have great hooks, but if you use any of the older models you'll need to change the hooks.
-Don't change the size because if you do you'll lose the action.
+The first and foremost thing about using a Pop-R is to use a loop knot.
+If you tie the lure directly to the line, it cuts down on the bait's action.
+The new Pop-R's have great hooks, but if you use any older models, you'll need to change the hooks.
+Don't change the size because you'll lose the action if you do.

-When I run across a particular buzzbait that is a good producer then I mark it in some way and will only use it on tournament day.
-These are usually the baits that are almost worn out and really squeal.
+When I run across a particular buzzbait that is a good producer, I mark it somehow and will only use it on tournament day.
+These are usually the baits that are almost worn out and squeal.
 If you have such a bait, use it with care.

-Another trick that works in cooler water is to put a big blade on a small body.
-This will allow you to retrieve the lure very slowly and still keep it at the surface.
-It also seems to help the strike ratio in muddy water.
+Another trick in cooler water is putting a big blade on a small body.
+This will allow you to quickly retrieve the lure and keep it at the surface.
+It also helps the strike ratio in muddy water.

 Bill Wilcox is sponsored by Ranger Boats, Yamaha Outboards, MCMC, BG Products, Pro Rule, Johnson Fiberglass, Brown's Automotive, Continental Batteries, Kistler Rods, Swamp Hog Lures, Strike King Lures, and Fun-n-Sun Sports Center.